Back to: Home

 To adjust how much your org's timesheet sliders move by:

-To see how your org's slider step amount works:
+5. Now that it's saved, to see how your org's slider step amount setting works, tap: "See on timesheet"

-3. And finally, you'll now see that the slider moves only in the minute steps that you set.
+6. And finally, when you drag the slider, you'll now see that the slider now moves in the step setting that you selected.

 Keep in mind that:

-• This only affects times set by manually dragging the slider.
+• The "Time slider step amount" setting only affects times set by manually dragging the slider.

-• Starts and stops set from the work-time menu are still always saved to the second.
+• Starts and stops set from the work-time menu continue to always be saved to the second.

 And that's it!
 That's everything you need to know about adjusting your org's time slider steps!